8 MINS READ

 Unified commerce has been and continues to be the holy grail for most retailers.
 The recent pandemic propelled complacent retailers to innovate.
 Several multi-year transformations and innovations like curbside pickup, scan and pay, and appointment-based shopping were introduced in record time.
 However, e-commerce sites were choked beyond capacity, with prolonged wait times for entering online sites and obtaining delivery slots.
 Modernization of commerce has emerged as a fundamental need for the future of retailing.
 The rise of newer channels, subscriptions and rentals, and emerging payment types like cryptocurrency is also making it vital for commerce to be versatile and lend itself to new business models.

-This paper discusses the seven dictums that retailers should adopt for getting their commerce strategy right.
+This paper discusses the seven dictums that retailers should adopt for getting their composable strategy right.

 Enabling omnichannel retail by default

-Here are the top seven strategies that retailers must adopt for getting their commerce strategy right.
+Here are the top seven strategies that retailers must adopt to get their composable commerce strategy right.

 Breaking away from a monolith to a microservices architecture is the right approach.
 However, it is an arduous and time-consuming activity, making the question of build versus buy more relevant than ever before.